JakeOJeff/GTA-VI---Definitive/README.md

 # GTA VI Definitive ( Beta Release )

 ### Welcome to the ultimate CRIMINAL LIFE!
--Drive cars 🚗, Shoot NPCs 👥, and Blow up ENEMIES💥.
+- Drive cars 🚗, Shoot NPCs 👥, and Blow up ENEMIES💥.
--With an EPIC soundtrack 🎧, Immersive atmosphere 🌃, and a Plotty Storyline, this game will keep you on the edge of your seat.
+- With an EPIC soundtrack 🎧, Immersive atmosphere 🌃, and a Plotty Storyline, this game will keep you on the edge of your seat.

 #### NOTE : THIS GAME IS INCOMPLETE and HAS BUGS